-- TRWA samples for dissolved oxygen (DO) in the early morning when it is usually lowest.
+- TRWA takes surface samples for dissolved oxygen (DO) in the early morning when it is usually lowest.
 The locations sampled are the moving main stem of the Taunton and with few exceptions (Mill R., Three Mile R., and Thompson Brook) tributaries near their mouths which are their highest flow points (just before they enter the main stem). - We generally found dissolved oxygen levels above criteria and consistent with water temperature except for the small sluggish Thompson Brook that eventually drains to Lake Rico in Massasoit State Park. - Had we sampled in smaller upstream areas, slack waters, or depositional areas we may have found instances of low dissolved oxygen but the areas we sample with the exception of those mentioned had adequate oxygen.
-Even though we aren't generally seeing DO problems in the types of areas we monitor we will continue to monitor DO because of the importance of oxygen to aquatic life.
+Even though we aren't generally seeing DO problems in the types of areas we monitor we will continue to monitor DO because of the importance of oxygen to aquatic life and to track how DO changes with water temperatures. - As mentioned above MassDEP continuous monitoring buoys measured low dissolved oxygen levels which do not meet water quality criteria during the summer of 2017 for weeks at a time at their continuous monitoring buoys in upper Mount Hope Bay at the mouths of both the Taunton and Cole Rivers (see TRWA Google map for buoy locations).
+Low DO was observed following events where chlorophyll-a peaks of 25 to 100 ug/l were observed, which demonstrates that the low DO resulted from algae blooms that were caused by excessive nutrients.
+This is a problem that was first measured in a comprehensive state sponsored 2004 to 2006 study throughout the Taunton River Estuary and Mount Hope Bay which documented high algae and depressed dissolved oxygen attributed to high nitrogen loads.

-Total Suspended Solids
+• Total Suspended Solids